 Imagine you could provide communities with clean water, give kids a new game to play with, and free up time for women - all at a stroke.
 Sounds like a brilliant solution.
 The PlayPump promised to do exactly that.
 The PlayPump was invented to collect underground water, and work as a modified merry-go-round.
 Water would be collected by children playing with the merry-go-round, so women would no longer have to walk miles to use a hand or windmill-powered pump.
 The PlayPump received millions in funding, from donors including the US government, the Co-op, and Jay-Z.

 It soon became apparent that PlayPumps were not such a good idea: the merry-go-round never spun freely, and in order to pump water out of wells, children had to apply constant force.
 So the merry-go-round was not fun, it was constant hard work.
-It could also be dangerous, injuring the children.
 Women had to take up the work from children, and many found it a worse option than previous alternatives: both demeaning and exhausting.
 The lesson of this story was that even if an idea makes intuitive sense, has all the best intentions, or has been endorsed by major philanthropic players, we cannot automatically assume it is actually going to be a successful solution.
 We need evidence.

 2. Most programs make little or no difference (and it’s hard to guess which ones do)